This scene is from a Japanese manga.

 .
 Europeans frequently use this trope as shorthand for stupid Americans

 who knows nothing of the world beyond the continental forty-eight states.
 It's not without its merits, though: a variety of studies have found that American students are among the least geographically literate in the world

 In another variation, a character who insists on using the old names for countries that have reformed or gained independence, such as Rhodesia

-(a former British territory in Southern Africa) or Ceylon (Sri Lanka).
+(a former British territory in Southern Africa now known as Zimbabwe) or Ceylon (Sri Lanka).
 In this case, the character is oblivious to the changing political climes, and has no interest in staying current.
 If he knows the modern names, but refuses to acknowledge them

 , he's probably a Quintessential British Gentleman

 who wants to harken back to the glory days of the empire.

 A third possible use is to show a character as being out of touch rather than stupid by using the old names for countries that no longer exist but did exist in their life time, like Yugoslavia or the Soviet Union.
 Unlike the above example, these characters are unlikely to be making a statement and are simply old or otherwise haven't had any reason to check a map in the past decade.

 Of course there are greater and lesser degrees of this trope, and it can be used in subtly different ways.
 Not knowing the name of the capital of the country a character is currently in almost certainly is showing how the character is genuinely stupid, while being unable to name all of the former Yugoslavian republicsnote

 is unlikely to be saying a character is dumb unless its being asked by The Smart Guy